akshay-022/reinforcement-learning-cs747-iitbombay/README.md

 # reinforcement-learning-cs747-iitbombay

-Kindly refer to the readme files and reports within every assignment folder for details.
+Kindly refer to the readme files and report.pdf within every assignment folder for details.